invertase/react-native-firebase/README.md

 ### Test app

 To help ensure changes and features work across both iOS & Android, we've developed an app specifically to test `react-native-firebase` against the [`firebase` web SDK](https://www.npmjs.com/package/firebase).
-Please see the [`react-native-firebase-tests`](https://github.com/invertase/react-native-firebase-tests) repository for more information.
+Please see the [`tests`](tests/README.md) directory for more information.

 <hr>